 The following two questions and answers will help you decide on your best options as you wage war on the mice in your house: how many mice are you up against, and do you want them dead or alive?
-Once you have your answers, go through the list and learn how to make a homemade mouse trap that will catch them.
+Once you have your answers, go through the list and learn how to make a trap that will catch them.

 How many mice are you up against?